kyma-project/community/guidelines/content-guidelines/diagrams.md

 Use [draw.io](https://www.draw.io) as a recommended tool.
 Export the diagram as an SVG and save it under the corresponding `assets` directory.

+## Size

+Keep your diagram reasonable in size.
+Preview the image at full size to see how it fits into the whole document.
+The diagram should be large enough to be legible and convey the intended message, but should not overthrow the whole document.
+To demonstrate large concepts, simplify the diagram or divide it into a few smaller ones.

+>**NOTE:** The `kyma-project.io` website has the maximum width of the image set to 860px.

 ## Background

 Keep the background of the diagram **white** as it renders well both on Github and in the UI.